rayokota/generator-angular-go-martini/README.md

 Run the service:

-    rackup
+    go run server.go

 A client-side AngularJS application will now be available by running

 	grunt server

 The Grunt server will run at [http://localhost:9000](http://localhost:9000).
-It will proxy REST requests to the Sinatra service running at [http://localhost:9292](http://localhost:9292).
+It will proxy REST requests to the Martini service running at [http://localhost:3000](http://localhost:3000).

 At this point you should be able to navigate to a page to manage your persistent entities.